j-morgan6/silvia/README.md

 The next few steps are:
 * Get the heat sensor (TSIC 306) working so we can detect the heat of the boiler
+* Introduce the relay to control the heating element (get it working)
+* Introduce the PID (pid_controller) library and understand how it works
 * Insulate the boiler on the physical machine
+* Implement the PID
 * Work on the UI for the Dashboard